gpang98/Challenge14_belly-button-challenge/README.md

 ## References
-The codes used are derived primarily from the lecture notes and ChatGPT.
+1. The codes used are derived primarily from the lecture notes and ChatGPT.
+2. Deploying to GitHub Pages [https://www.codecademy.com/article/f1-u3-github-pages#](https://www.codecademy.com/article/f1-u3-github-pages#)